jet/equinox/DOCUMENTATION.md

 Jet 😍 F# and Event Sourcing; open sourcing Equinox has been a long journey; we're _nearly_ there!
 Please refer to the [FAQ](README.md#FAQ) and [README.md](README.md) for background info _and (**especially while we remain pre-release**), the [Roadmap](#roadmap)_.

-:frown: while the repo is open, this is **not released**, it's a soft-launched open source repo at version 1.0; the 1.0 reflects (only) the fact its in production usage.
+While the repo is open, this is **not released**, it's a soft-launched open source repo at version 1.0; the 1.0 reflects (only) the fact its in production usage.
 There is absolutely an intention to make this be a proper open-source project; we're absolutely not making that claim right now.

 - While [`dotnet new eqxweb -t`](https://github.com/jet/dotnet-templates) does provide the option to include a full-featured [TodoBackend](https://todobackend.com) per the spec, a more complete sample application is needed; see [#57](https://github.com/jet/equinox/issues/57)
 - there is no proper step by step tutorial showing code and stored representations interleaved (there is a low level spec-example in [the docs](DOCUMENTATION.md#Programming-Model) in the interim)
 - There is a placeholder [Roadmap](#roadmap) for now, which is really an unordered backlog.
 - As noted in the [contributing section](README.md#contributing), we're simply not ready yet (we have governance models in place; this is purely a matter of conserving bandwidth, prioritising getting the system serviceable in terms of samples and documentation in advance of inviting people to evaluate)...

+# Background reading

+While there is no canonical book on doing Event Sourced Domain Modelling, there are some must read books which stand alone as timeless books in general but are also specifically relevant to the considerations involved in building a good Event-sourced model.

+_Domain Driven Design, Eric Evans, 2003_ aka 'The Blue Book'; not a leisurely read but timeless and continues to be authoritative

+_Domain Modelling Made Functional, Scott Wlaschin, 2018_; extremely well edited traversal of Domain Modelling in F# which is a pleasure to read.
+Does not talk about event sourcing, but is still very relevant.

+_Implementing Domain Driven Design, Vaughn Vernon, 2013_; aka 'The Red Book'.
+Worked examples and a slightly different take on DDD (the appendix on Functional Event sourcing is not far from what we have around these parts; which is [not surprising given there's input from Jérémie Chassaing](https://github.com/thinkbeforecoding/FsUno.Prod))

+- **Your link here** - Please add materials that helped you on your journey so far here via PRs!

 # Glossary

 Event Sourcing is easier _and harder_ than you think.
 This document is not a tutorial, and you can and will make a mess on your first forays.
 This glossary attempts to map terminology from established documentation outside to terms used in this documentation.

-## Background reading

-Highly recommended Book: _Domain Driven Design, Eric Evans, 2003_ aka 'The Blue Book'; not a leisurely read but timeless and continues to be authoritative

-Highly recommended Book: _Implementing Domain Driven Design, Vaughn Vernon, 2013_; aka 'The Red Book'.
-Worked examples and a slightly differnt take on DDD

-- **Your link here** - Please add materials that helped you on your journey so far here via PRs!

 ## Event-sourcing